Film Review: The One (2001)

 Best Kill: Yulaw (evil Jet Li) picks up a pair of motorcycles, one with each hand, and claps them together like he’s a seal clapping for a treat, smashing a cop in between them.

 Best Explosion: Yulaw (evil Jet Li) is strapped to a chair, about to be sent to a very bad parallel universe.
 The room is set up like an execution with an audience on the other side of the glass.
-A woman (Carla Gugino) in the crowd unleashes a small mouse with a fuse hanging out of its butt.
-The guard notices the mouse just in time for the fuse to ignite and detonate, blowing up the glass barrier and freeing Yulaw.
-There was another explosion that was bigger and prettier than this one, but this one had a mouse with a fuse hanging out of its butt!
+A woman (Carla Gugino) in the crowd lets loose a small mouse with a fuse hanging out of its butt.
+The guard notices the mouse just in time for the fuse to ignite and detonate, blowing up the glass barrier (and the mouse!) and freeing Yulaw.

 Totally agree with your review.
 I watched this movie about 5 or 6 days ago and tweeted about how it isn’t the best Jet Li movie but solid.
 Oh and by the way this is your buddy (even though you don’t know me) @THE_Blerman on Twitter.